PepkorIT/node-util-fileclean/README.md

 ### Script Flags
 The following is a list of the flags that the script supports.

 `--globs="./reports/*.html,./output/**/*"`

+> This flag is always required as it identifies all of the files in question.
+> Globs are separated using commas, no spaces.
-This flag is always required as it identifies all of the files in question.
-This uses [globby](https://github.com/sindresorhus/globby) under the hood so please view documentation there to see all options.
+> This uses [globby](https://github.com/sindresorhus/globby) under the hood so please view documentation there to see all options.

 `--maxAgeDays=1` `--maxAgeHours=1` `--maxAgeMins=1`

-The following is a list of the time flags that are possible.
-If you supply a time flag files older than the supplied value will be deleted.
+> The following is a list of the time flags that are possible.
+If you supply a time flag files older
+> than the supplied value will be deleted.
 Only 1 is supported at a time.

 `--maxFiles=100`
 This flag will set the total number of files that is kept.

+> Blockquote

 `--dryRun=false`

-This flag is optional and will default to true.
-When set to true no files will be deleted so it can give you a chance to manually check the result.
+> This flag is optional and will default to true.
+When set to true no files will be deleted so it can
+> give you a chance to manually check the result.
 When set to false the files will be deleted.
-The script will always output a list of all the files it has found and sorted for your review.
-X prefix means delete, O prefix means keep.
+> The script will always output a list of all the files it has found and sorted for your review.
+> X prefix means delete, O prefix means keep.